Wezdor/VoidstoneWars/source/prices/index.md

 12. Witchbane (550gp, Ingested, DC 16 CON, 3d10)

 If you use Ingested potion as an injury potion (get it directly into bloodstream through injury), it becomes more efficient - you can use one dose 5 times.

-King under the mountain shop also sells large quantities - you can buy a cauldron of potion for 10x the price.
-A cauldron contains 20 doses.